barseghyanartur/django-fobi/docs/index.rst

 - Form importers (and as a part of it - MailChimp integration, which would allow to import forms from MailChimp into Fobi using a user-friendly wizard).
-- Export data for the `db_store` plugin which would allow to export saved form data as a CSV file.
 - Fieldsets.

 See the `TODOS <https://raw.githubusercontent.com/barseghyanartur/django-fobi/master/TODOS.rst>`_